hpcoloma/pp5-dough-n-drizzle/README.md

 ## Bugs and Potential issues
 - Increment/Decrement Button on product detail page

-  Issue: The +/- buttons on the quantity section is mean to update the quantity on this page, however when during the early stages these buttons are directly updating the cart page.
+  Issue: The +/- buttons on the quantity section is meant to update the quantity on this page, however when during the early stages these buttons are directly updating the cart page.
 You can see the update when the button was clicked the value on the cart increases.
 Both buttons increases the value of the cart.

   Remedies: